laxmaniron/3D-Animation/README.md

-# 3D-Animation
+# Animepose: Multi-person 3D Pose Estimation and Animation
-Transfer of movement of a person from a 2d video to 3d environment unity
+This repo contains application implementation of paper Animepose: Multi-person 3D Pose Estimation and Animation.
+Basically using this code you transfers of movement of a person from a 2d video to 3d environment in unity

 # Requirements
 <ol type="A">